 Sans-serif letters began to appear in printed media as early as 1805.
 They were popular due to their clarity and legibility in advertising and display use when printed very large or very small.

-Sans-serif fonts have become the most prevalent for display of text on computer screens, partly because screens tend to struggle to show fine serif details in small type.
+Sans-serif fonts have become the most prevalent for displaying text on computer screens, partly because screens tend to struggle to show fine serif details in small type.

-Some commonly used Sans-serif typefaces are Arial, Helvetica and Tahoma, but again, there are thousands more.
+Some commonly used Sans-serif typefaces are Arial, Helvetica, and Tahoma, but there are thousands more.